 When the noise fades, the group chats go quiet, the routines change, we’re left with space.
 It can feel lonely.
 But it can also be sacred.

 In that silence, we start to hear ourselves again.
-We begin to ask better questions: Who am I now?
-What kind of people do I want around me?
-What kind of friend do I want to be to others and to myself?
+We begin to ask better questions:

+We begin choosing differently.
+Not out of bitterness, but out of alignment.
 And slowly, we start calling in people who feel like home… the ones who honour our truth, not just our history.

 To Anyone Letting Go and Starting Over